MCSEdwin/Templates/README.md

 Add a role assignment at the subscription level granting either the Contributor role or 'Manage My Resources Operator' custom role

-OR :
+# OR :

-Add as Contributor: suitable for testing the product, but grants the application far more rights than it requires.
+# Add as Contributor:

+Suitable for testing the product, but grants the application far more rights than it requires.

 Manage My Resources Operator: prefered option, assigns the minimum set of rights required to discover, stop and start resources